Sephirothbahamut/CPP_Utilities_project/readme.md

 # Usage Notes

- - Most of the headers assume to be compiled with at least C++17.
+ - Most of the headers assume to be compiled with at least C++20.
  - The files inside "include/utils" are mostly ready to be included and used in a C++ project.
 I only reccommend using the ones mentioned in this document, as some others are still not polished.
- - The files inside "private" are used internally by other headers, but have no reason to be used alone.
- - The files inside "beta" should not be used without extensive reading and rewriting.
+ - The files inside "include/utils/beta" should not be used without extensive reading and rewriting.
 They're very old code I haven't yet checked.
  - Some usage examples can be seen in the Tests folder.
  - The angles header in particular contains errors that still need fixing; it's present in include/utils only because it's referenced in some other files.